womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/1-dev-setup.md

 ![Dev Setup](https://user-images.githubusercontent.com/15064710/180662024-6fa3c838-c8c4-4586-8d84-33ad0aa4a9f1.png)

+## Getting Help

+Now that we're in section 3 of the curriculum, first check to see if your question has already been answered in **#section-3-help**.
+If you don't see it there, drop your question along with any details that could help us help you :)

 ## IDE (Integrated Developer Environment)

 Although any IDE will work, we recommend the use of **VSCode**, a free IDE which you can download [here.](https://code.visualstudio.com/download)